 Sourwood

 Sourwood honey is on the lighter side of our darker honeys, falling in the light amber category.
 This domestic honey comes from sourwood trees, growing in the Southern Appalachian Mountains and into Georgia.
 These trees bloom only for about three weeks, and produce high amounts of nectar, making them a highly desirable stop to honeybees!
 The pollen from the sourwood trees can also be an allergen to some, and it is said that regular consumption of raw sourwood honey can help folks ease these allergy symptoms.
 This honey has tasting notes of caramel, butter, and a touch of a spice or star anise in the aftertaste.
 A popular drink among farmers in the Appalachian region is the “switchel”, also known as the haymaker’s punch.
 This usually consists of a mix of ginger, apple cider vinegar, seltzer water, and sourwood honey.
 It can help ease stomach pain and be a natural refreshing source of electrolytes on a hot day, offering just some of benefits of honey and apple cider vinegar when working together.
-You can also use sourwood honey in gingerbread recipes, biscuits, as a pork glaze, or in black tea
+You can also use sourwood honey in gingerbread recipes, biscuits, as a pork glaze, or in black tea.

 Palmetto